Astronomische Nachrichten: Later history

 Following Schumacher's death, the interim director of the observatory and editor of the journal was Adolph Cornelius Petersen, who had worked at the observatory with Schumacher for 24 years from around 1825.
 Petersen, who died in 1854, was later aided as editor by the Danish astronomer Thomas Clausen, who had also previously worked at the observatory.

 The editor from 1854 was the German astronomer Christian August Friedrich Peters, who had taken over as director of the observatory at Altona.
 In 1872, the observatory moved from Altona to Kiel, from where Peters continued to publish the journal until his death in 1880, aided in his final years by his son Carl Friedrich Wilhelm Peters.
 The journal would continue to be published in Kiel until 1938.

 Following Peters's death, Adalbert Krueger served as the new director of the observatory and editor of the journal from 1881 until he died in 1896.
 At this time the journal was the organ of the Astronomische Gesellschaft.
 The editor from 1896 until his death in 1907 was the German astronomer Heinrich Kreutz, who had previously assisted Krueger.
 Kreutz edited volumes 140 to 175.
 Other staff members during the period from 1880 to 1907 included the astronomers Richard Schorr and Elis Strömgren.

+In 1892, Astronomische Nachrichten began assigning provisional designations of minor planets upon receipt of the notice of discovery.
+A permanent minor-planet designation was assigned after an orbit had been reliably determined.
+This responsibility was later assumed by the International Astronomical Union.

 The editor from 1907 to 1938 was the German astronomer Hermann Kobold.